-Another field of empirical investigation will be the study of shocks affecting the markets.
-In particular we could determine the topological properties of trees during strong events, as the nature of the affected links or the time required to go back to initial configuration.
-The main part of our further studies will however be devoted to modeling the collective behavior of derivatives energy markets and systemic risk.
-We aim to use theoretical concepts inspired by statistical physics, especially the use of the minimum model.
-Our former results will lead us to establish fundamental hypotheses and will act as a guideline in developing the model.
-In particular we want to determine, within a single framework, the mechanisms of price's term structure (which lead to linear tree), as the interactions between markets (which lead to star-like tree).
-Once the two typical shapes have been achieved, we will be able to use the model in order to understand the complex process of branching that appeared while the three dimensions of integration, namely where, in their price's curves, two different derivatives markets are most correlated.
+The main part of our further studies will be devoted to modeling the collective behavior of derivatives energy markets and systemic risk.
+We will use theoretical concepts inspired by statistical physics, especially the use of minimum model.
+Our former results will lead us to establish fundamental hypothesis and play the role of guideline in the development of the model.
+In particular we want to determine in a single framework the mechanisms of price's term structure (which lead to linear tree), as the interactions between markets (which lead to star-like tree).
+Once the two typical shapes will be achieved, we will be able to use the model in order to understand the complex process of branching that appeared while the three dimensions of integration, namely where in their price's curves two different derivatives markets are most correlated.
 A major contribution of this part of the modeling will be to understand how (and where) links appear between markets.
-Secondly, we will proceed to a shock analysis and consider such questions as the existence of the tree's shape that encourage or prevent strong shocks, the required number of markets involved in an event to propagate it, or the amplitude of shocks that can involved in systemic risk.
+Secondly, we will proceed to a shock analysis and consider such questions as the existence of tree's shape that help or prevent to strong shocks, the required number of markets involved in an event to propagate it, or the amplitude of shocks that can involved in systemic risk.

-List of Figures i

-Glossary iii

 Executive Summary

+List of f Figures i

+Glossa ıry $\mathbf{v}$

+Adde endum to the intermediary report - CFE Contract 1003

+Execu tive Summary

-Chapter 1
+Chapt er 1

 Issues of this research project 1

 1.1 Objectives 1

 1.2 Interest of statistical physics for the question of systemic risk 2

-1.3 Scientific relevance of the project for the French Energy Counc cil 4
+1.3 Scientific relevance of the project for the French Energy Council $\ldots \ldots$ 4

 1.4 Academic relevance of this research project 5

-Chapter 2
+Chapt er 2

 Data

 2.1 Derivatives markets selected 8

 2.1.1 Energy markets 8

 2.1.2 Agricultural markets 10

 2.1.3 Financial assets 11

 2.2 Presentation of the database 11

-2.3 A brief overview of the time series 13